-Students from these Partnership Program Institutions, who meet these educational standards and who have earned a minimum ACT score of 26, are eligible to petition for acceptance to Kansas City University of Medicine and Biosciences following their third year of undergraduate education.
+Students from these Partnership Program Institutions, who meet these educational standards and who have earned a minimum ACT score of 28, are eligible to petition for acceptance to Kansas City University of Medicine and Biosciences following their third year of undergraduate education.
 The Medical College Admissions Test (MCAT) requirement is generally waived for these applicants.
-Partner institutions include Avila University, Central Methodist University, Drury University, Missouri Western State College, Pittsburg State University, Rockhurst University, University of St. Mary, and William Jewell College.
+Partner institutions include Avila University, Central Methodist University, Culver-Stockton, Drury University, Harris - Stowe State University, Missouri Western State University, Pittsburg State University, Rockhurst University, University of Missouri - St. Louis, University of St. Mary, and William Jewell College.
 For additional information, please contact the Director of Admissions.

-Class Profile
+Class Profile (Fall 2011)